 Here’s why a baked omelette might just become your new favourite thing.

-You can put anything in it – including leftover veggies, scraps of meat, scraps of cheese, scraps of any kind.
+Including leftover veggies, scraps of meat, scraps of cheese, scraps of any kind.
 (OK maybe not any kind).

 In terms of leftover veggie usage, you can’t do much better than a baked omelette.
 It’s up there with soup in the – good ways to use things up – category.

 - Greens – Things like broccoli, spinach, chard, leeks, asparagus, peas.